 But the great thing about this Raspberry Icebox cake is that it can be made with frozen raspberries you grab from the grocery store, so it's ideal for any time of the year.
 Because sometimes you just don't want to bake.
 So if you're looking for THE BEST icebox cake recipe, one that's super easy, unbelievably delicious and NO BAKE, then give this one a try.
 It's perfect for feeding your family, a crowd or bringing along to a potluck!

-📋 No Bake Raspberry Dulce de Leche Icebox Cake Recipe
+📋 Raspberry Chocolate Dulce de Leche Icebox Cake Recipe

 - fresh raspberries

 - chocolate shavings

 - Whip whipping cream to stiff peaks.
 Fold in can of dulce de leche sauce and raspberries

 - Add one layer of chocolate graham crackers to the bottom of a 9 X 13 dish and add ⅓ of whipped cream mixture.